Nine companies share more than 1,200 houses in a municipality of Lanzarote

 Last December, the Parliament of the Canary Islands overturned, with the votes of Canarian Coalition, the Popular Party and the parties that support the regional Executive, the register of large holders proposed by the PSOE.

-On the opposite side, most of the owners in the capital own a single property.
-In total, 14,756 Arrecife residents have a single house in the city, that is to say, 82.7% of the residential properties in the capital belong to small owners.
-Meanwhile, 5,031 houses in Arrecife (20.9%) belong to 2,051 medium-sized owners, that is to say, those who own between two and five residential properties.
+On the contrary, most of the owners in the capital own a single property.
+In total, 14,756 residents of Arrecife have a single house in the city, that is, 82.7% of the residential properties in the capital belong to small owners.
+Meanwhile, 5,031 houses in Arrecife (20.9%) belong to 2,051 medium-sized owners, that is, those who own between two and five residential properties.

 In the case of Tías, the second municipality on the island with the most residential homes, 80.3% of the homes are in the hands of small owners.
 By municipalities, Teguise and Tinajo are the localities on the island where most homes are in the hands of small owners, 85.7% and 84.8% respectively, belong to people who only own one house in the locality.
 Followed by San Bartolomé, with 83.7%; Yaiza, with 82.6% and Haría, with 80.5%.